 The exam is less about understanding facts and more about intelligence.
 It is said that the LSAT exam is closer to an IQ test than a professional exam.
 Candidates who want to get into top law schools must aim for a score of 165 or above.
 Otherwise, the average score is between 120-180.

 Test takes are allowed to take the LSAT exam three times in a single testing year.
 The next testing cycle begins with the August 2021 exam test and goes through the June 2022 test.

 The first-time takers typically scored 151, while the second-time takers scored 151.7.

 The LSAT Writing Sample is a 35-minute ungraded essay with an assigned topic.
 The essay section does not affect your overall LSAT score.

 Yes, if the deadline has not passed, you can change the test date on the official website of LSAT.
 However, you may have to submit a test date change form which is available to download from their website.

-LSAT is your golden ticket to enter your dream law school.
+LSAT is your golden ticket to entering your dream law school.
 Be it the US, Canada or Australia, the test is the first prerequisite for applying to universities for studying Law.
 For complete guidance on the application process, scores and admission to top law schools, you can reach out to our career experts at Leverage Edu who will guide you at every step throughout the admission process.